bolshakov/stoplight/README.md

 # => [#<Stoplight::Notifier::IO:...>]
 ```

-If you want to send notifications elsewhere, you'll have to set
+If you want to send notifications elsewhere, you'll have to set them up.
-them up.
-Currently the only other supported notifier is HipChat.
+Currently the only supported notifiers are HipChat and Slack.

-Make sure you have [the HipChat gem][] installed before configuring
+#### HipChat

-Stoplight.
+Make sure you have [the HipChat gem][] installed before configuring Stoplight.

 ``` rb
 require 'hipchat'